 We are very excited about GIFF20 and what it has been able to achieve.
 Showcasing a diverse range of stories from various regions, GIFF20 will launch later this month and include an online awards ceremony, a live stream of VJ entertainment, and two retrospectives of important international practitioners, not to mention the many films that will be available on demand which engage in political, social, and environmental narratives driven by the desire to hold a mirror to our times and reflect the world in lockdown.

 Some of the films have been made in lockdown and address COVID-19, mental health, immigration, and racism.
 With several world and Australian premieres, this year's festival program speaks louder than words.

 How can people get involved?

 It’s a great opportunity for people to experience GIFF20 all from the comfort of your living room.
-For more information see www.geelonginternationalfilmfestival.com
+You can find out more HERE

 Shop Tammy's favourite pieces from Scrunch.